ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be enabled only for revisions r0p0, r0p1, r0p2, r0p3 and r1p0, it is fixed in r1p1.

+-  ``ERRATA_A510_2042739``: This applies errata 2042739 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled only for revisions r0p0, r0p1 and r0p2, it is fixed in r0p3.

 DSU Errata Workarounds
 ----------------------